Freehold Properties embedded in the Grafton Estate

 Blisworth Hotel & Gardens 1845 Built for Thomas Shaw by Richard Dunkley

-Land for the Church Cemetery 1862 Opposite the church, Parish council maintained.
+Land for the Church Cemetery 1862 Opposite the church, Parish Council maintained.

 Progressionists' Shop, High Street 1866 The failure of the N. Progressionists Society allowed the Young family to establish a grocer shop in the High Street.